-My dissertation explores political interactions between regional and local officials, their incentives to choose between upward and downward responsiveness in the non-democratic regimes, and the effects of such choices on the regional and local development.
-As part of my dissertation, I collected data on Russian elected and appointed city-level executive officials and parsed municipal budget and public procurement data.
+I work with both historical and contemporary data with Russia as my primary area of studies.
+As part of my dissertation, I have collected data on Russian elected and appointed city-level executive officials and parsed municipal budget and public procurement data.
 Here you can read more about my data collection.

-I have conducted fieldwork in Russia, including archival work in State Archive of the Russian Federation and Russian State Historical Archive.
+As part of my historical data collection, I have conducted fieldwork in Russia, including archival work in State Archive of the Russian Federation and Russian State Historical Archive.
 A reflection on my archival experience was published in the Fall 2019 Comparative Politics Newsletter.